Banner

 OK, here's the thing: I have long pages on this site on how to work on fine motor development and why it is important for skilled use of the hands.
 However, when working in the schools people often want the "real problems" (usually sloppy handwriting and cutting) "fixed" right away.
 Unfortunately, in most schools today purely developmental skill work has gone by the by.
 If you can't test it, it doesn't get worked on, and buttoning and lacing (not to mention social skills) are not on the test.

+So even given that it is a valuable thing to remediate underlying fine motor weaknesses in children who have them, how do we do that effectively AND work on the specific skill needed?
 I typically work with children once or maybe twice per week.
-I can spend that whole time doing fun activities that target that child's exact fine motor weaknesses, but most teachers past Preschool nowadays aren't going to devote any class time to playing tic-tac-toe with tongs or flipping pennies.
-As we all know, doing an exercise once a week is not going to do very much in the way of strengthening weak muscles.
-Unless parents are going to step in and work with children at home with provided exercises/activities, or the child will do them on their own, they probably aren't going to get done.
+I can spend that whole time doing fun activities that target that child's exact fine motor weaknesses, but the carry-over to classroom tasks may or may not happen without direct coaching too.
+Most teachers past Preschool nowadays aren't going to devote any class time to playing tic-tac-toe with tongs or flipping pennies.
+As we all know, doing an exercise once a week is not going to do very much in the way of strengthening weak muscles and motor planning of those smaller muscles, let alone improving specific handwriting/cutting/coloring/drawing skills.
+Unless parents are going to step in and work with children at home with provided exercises and activities, or the child will do them on their own, they probably aren't going to get done.

 Do students really need to learn correct pencil grasps?

 I hate to say it, but we fine-motor-working-on OTs get made liars of every day.
 Walk into any 5th grade classroom and you're going to see a variety of odd pencil grasps; fingers wrapped around pencils, pencils sticking out at strange angles, wrists bent down painfully, and so on.
 Pencil grasps don't get taught in most schools.
 Most teachers don't learn how to teach handwriting, let alone pencil grasps.
 And I'll bet that the neatest handwriting in the class does not come from the girl (it's almost always a girl) with the "best" pencil grasp.
 So, does pencil grasp, arm positioning, and trunk stability really matter for handwriting?
-Yes and no. There are many people who have developed lovely handwriting despite an atrocious grasp.
+Yes and no. There are many people who have developed lovely handwriting despite an atrocious grasp, and students with good grasp patterns and poor handwriting.
 I suppose it's akin to playing an instrument well despite not holding it the way you are really supposed to.
+And again, here's this article that found no correlation between grasp and legibility!

-BUT, if you are working with a child whose handwriting is illegible, AND he or she has a poor pencil grasp, AND you think you can get them to change it, then that is the obvious place to start.
+BUT, if you are working with a child whose handwriting is illegible, AND he or she has a poor pencil grasp, AND you think you can get them to change it, then that is one obvious place to start.
 There are some specific handwriting problems that can be linked directly to grasps.
 For example, r's that look like v's and a's that look like u's are because of difficulty rounding over the top of the letter and usually go with a thumb-wrap grasp, where the thumb isn't free to move.
+Basically, I think it's worth a try with younger students, those who are motivated to change their grasp, or those where it's easy (a gripper or adaptive pencil does the trick quickly and easily).

 Here is a link to a page with pictures of different poor grasps and what they are called.